hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 # Running Locally

+**NOTE** From initial configuration, all `start-lambda` and `invoke` scripts in our package.json set the parameter `Endpoint=Local`.
+This will provide a LOCALSTACK_URL that will override endpoints.
+If you would like to change this for environment testing, you can remove the parameter override for your runs.

 # Invoking with a payload

-In order to test your lambda locally, you can use example_inputs and invoke the created function.
-If you are just looking to black box run your resource provider, you can simply build and run your production lambda from its `TestEntrypoint` or the `TypeFunction` with a more complete response.
+In order to test your lambda locally with a single invoke, you can use example_inputs and invoke the created function.
+If you are
+just looking to black box run your resource provider, you can simply build and run your production lambda from its `TestEntrypoint` or the `TypeFunction` with a more complete response.